akasha/akasha/README.md

 [elemental2](https://github.com/google/elemental2).
 It also aims to offer affordances that make working with the browser API easier for java developers.
 A few differences from Elemental2 include:

 * Javadocs are added for most fields, methods and types if the element is documented on MDN.
+This often includes references to the specification in which the element is defined.
 * Constants in WebIDL are represented as constants in java.
 This typically results in smaller code size and may open up additional optimization opportunities.
 * Fields, methods and parameters are annotated with `@Nonnull` or `@Nullable` if the type is a non-primitive, non-void type.